MTA Raises the Barriers

 In response to Mr. Cuthbertson's death the MTA's Chief Executive Roger Snoble ordered that the barriers be immediately installed on all light rail platforms.
 I salute the MTA for taking this action.

 I assume the MTA is acting in a responsible, humanitarian, matter to prevent such an accident from happening again.
-But at the same time it is important to remember that the threat of litigation from a
+But at the same time it is important to remember that the threat of litigation from a personal injury attorney is also a potent motivator.

 Personal injury attorneys play an important role not only in defending their clients, but by motivating municipalities, thorough threats of lawsuits, to provide safer conditions for citizens in general.
 That is why we must remain vigilant and not let legislation diminish the rights of citizens to sue their government for personal injuries.